ioBroker/ioBroker.js-controller/docs/de/dev/adapterref.md

 * Disable instance of adapter
 * Start WebStorm
 * Create Configuration for Debug with node.js
-* Flags for application: --force, instance, log level (you can start the adapter as "node xxx.js 1 debug --force", 1 is instance index (by default 0, debug is log level and --force means ignore "enabled: false" settings)
+* Flags for application: `--force, instance, log level` (you can start the adapter as `node xxx.js 1 debug --force`, 1 is instance index (by default 0, debug is log level and `--force` means ignore "enabled: false" settings)

 ## admin.html